Assess Student Learning: Rubrics and Item Analysis

 - Create a table and list the measurable grading criteria in the first column with optional weights.

-- List the range for performance quality in the first row (for example, "Beginning", "Emerging" and "Exemplary) with an accompanying points scale.
+- List the range for performance quality in the first row (for example, "Exceeds expectations", "Meets expectations", Approaches expectations, and "Does not meet expectations) with an accompanying points scale.

 - In each box, write descriptors that represent each level of performance.